dougeby/IntuneDocs/intune-azure/manage-apps/what-is-app-management.md

 	- [App protection policies](app-protection-policies.md)
 - **App selective wipe** - Remove only corporate data from a users device you select.
 	- [App selective wipe](app-selective-wipe.md)
 - **iOS provisioning profiles** - iOS apps include a provisioning profile and code that is signed by a certificate.
 When the certificate expires, the app app can no longer be run.
-Intune gives you the tools to proactively deploy a new provisioning profile policy to devices that have apps that are nearing expiry.
+Intune gives you the tools to proactively assign a new provisioning profile policy to devices that have apps that are nearing expiry.
 	- [iOS app provisioning profiles](ios-app-provisioning-profile.md)

 ### Monitor
-- **Licensed Apps** - View, deploy, and monitor volume-purchased apps from the app stores.
+- **Licensed Apps** - View, assign, and monitor volume-purchased apps from the app stores.
 	- [Windows Store for Business volume-purchased apps](wsfb-apps.md)
 - **Discovered Apps** - Shows all apps that were assigned by Intune, and installed on a device.
 - **App Install Status** - Shows the status of an app assignment you created.